 Like many American artists in the 1960s, Jackie Shane, Canada’s first Black transgender artist, found peace in our music scene.
 She immigrated to Cornwall, ON, and then Montreal, QC in 1960 before being asked to frontline Frank Motley’s R&B/Soul band Motley Crew.
 After releasing a cover of William Bell’s “Any Other Way,” Shane would chart at No. 2 on Toronto’s CHUM Chart, as well as No. 124 on Billboard’s Heatseeker chart in 1963, marking a milestone moment for R&B/Soul music in Canada.

 Originally born in Detroit, Liberty Silver found herself opening for Bob Marley in New York City before taking the Canadian music industry by storm in the mid-80s.
-Silver would become a 5x JUNO nominee and 2x winner between 1985 and 1989 and would become the first Black recipient in history to win a JUNO Award, as well as the first-ever recipient of the ‘Best R&B/Soul Recording of the Year’ for her single “Lost Somewhere Inside Your Love.”
+Silver would become a 5x JUNO nominee and 2x winner between 1985 and 1989 and would become the first Black woman in history to win a JUNO Award, as well as the first-ever recipient of the ‘Best R&B/Soul Recording of the Year’ for her single “Lost Somewhere Inside Your Love.”

 Following a move to Toronto from New Jersey during the early 60s, Salome Bey started playing the existing Toronto jazz circuit, and by 1964, she would soon be named ‘Canada’s First Lady of the Blues.’
 Bey was nominated for a Grammy for her work on Broadway’s Your Arms Too Short to Box with God and created a cabaret show about the history of Black Music (Indigo) that later aired on national television.